Arabic to English Legal Translation Services

 - Environmental liability.

-It is important to note that this liability extends to the real estate mattered that occurred had before the date of purchase.
+It is important to note that this liability extends to the real estate matters that had occurred before the date of purchase.